jasonaaronwilson/omni-archive/README.md

 When a header is describing such a metadata blob, it should omit the "file-name:" key/value and use "id:" instead (and possibly the
-for-file-name: key/value).
-Since the value of the id may be used when the user wants to extract these meta-data blobs to the file system (in a sub-directory called archive-metadata).
-The inline meta-data for such blobs is written to archive-metadata/archive-headers/<id>)
+for-file-name: key).
+Since the value of the id may be used when the user wants to extract these meta-data blobs to the file system for examination, etc., they should probably kept human readable.
+The inline meta-data for such blobs is by default written to archive-metadata/{id} or archive-metadata/{for-file-name}/{id}).

 When this binary metadata is about a particular file in the archive, the key "for-file-name:" can be used.
 In this case the id: might be